Anmaya1856/iuu-fishing/README.md

 speed - the avg speed of the vessel, spherical_dist / gap_hours
 ais disable time - we divided the day in 6 parts each of 4 hours and assigned when the AIS was disabled

+We did hyperparamter tuning for the random seed of ANN and cost sensitive ANN and for the class weights for XGBoost and Logistic Regression.

 Now the model trained were -
 ###### Normal ANN -
 Recall of minority = 0.56,